-The Public Interest Disclosure Act provides the following protections for persons who make a public interest disclosure:
+The PID Act provides the following protections for persons who make a public interest disclosure:

 - The person will not be subject to any civil, criminal or administrative liability for making the disclosure unless their disclosure was knowingly false or misleading.

-- No contractual or other remedy may be enforced or sanction imposed on the person on the basis of making the disclosure.
+- No contractual or other remedy may be enforced or sanction imposed on the person for making the disclosure.

 - The person has absolute privilege (for the purpose of defamation proceedings) in respect of a public interest disclosure.

 - A contract to which the person is a party must not be terminated on the basis that the disclosure constitutes a breach of contract.

 - It is a criminal offence for a person to take, or threaten to take, reprisal action against a person who has made, or who is thought to have made, a public interest disclosure.

 - Other remedies, including compensation and injunctions, may also be available in respect of reprisal actions under the PID Act or the Fair Work Act 2009 (although an application may only be made under one Act).

 - The general workplace protections offered by Part 3-1 of the Fair Work Act 2009 will apply in relation to the making of a public interest disclosure by a public official who is an employee within the meaning of that Act.